-One of the impacts of EVV systems for home care is the increase in quality of client care.
+EVV systems for home care is the increase in quality of client care.
 The University of California San Francisco Health Workforce Research Center on Long-Term Care recently reported in a study that clients noted that EVV incentivized workers to show up on time, ensuring quality care and increased patient satisfaction.

 Real-time monitoring and patient portal access facilitates seamless communication between all parties.
 Caregivers, healthcare professionals, and clients can stay up-to-date on the client’s list of treatments, track schedules, and send reminders for medication administration.

 EVV software equips caregivers to provide highly-personalized care plans tailored to meet the unique needs of each patient.
 Additionally, the increased visibility allows agencies to play a more active role in ensuring client satisfaction.